JuliusMoehring/GetOldTweets/README.md

 # Get Old Tweets
 A python script getting old Tweets via the Twitter API.

+ONLY > PYTHON 3.7

 ## Components
 - **Tweet:** Model class to give some informations about a specific tweet.